UK Releases Updated List of Persons Designated As Terrorism Financiers As of 2026

 Source: Getty Images

-Find the list of the individuals below:
+Find the list of individuals published on the UK government website below.

 Nazem Ahmad

-Nazem Ahmad, born January 5, 1965 in Sierra Leone, was listed on April 18, 2023.
+Nazem Ahmad, born January 5, 1965, in Sierra Leone, was listed on April 18, 2023.
 Authorities stated that he had ties to Hizballah and was suspected of financing terrorism.
-His sanctions included an asset freeze, a travel ban imposed on August 29, 2024, and a director disqualification sanction on April 9, 2025.

 Read also